Everyone can save water outdoors! Start watering wisely today with the Weekly Watering Number.

 Where does the data for the Weekly Watering Number come from?

-The Consortium contracts with a weather forecasting service to provide the data, including rain fall, evapotranspiration, solar radiation, needed to generate the WWN.
+The Consortium contracts with a weather forecasting service to provide the data.
+This includes rainfall, evapotranspiration, and solar radiation, all needed to generate the WWN.

 Why do you use historical data to create the Weekly Water Number?

-The WWN is based on the previous week's weather (heat, rainfall, wind, etc).
+We base the WWN on the previous week's weather (heat, rainfall, wind, etc.).
 It is meant to replace any moisture that your plant's soil lost the previous week.